carldaws/whales/README.md

 `whales compose`: Run any `docker compose` command in the development environment

-`whales up`: Start the containers for the development environment
+`whales up`: Start the containers for the development environment (using the bin/dev script if using css or js bundling)

 `whales down`: Stop the development containers